 The appearance of this line is linked with the hormonal changes that take place in a woman’s body throughout pregnancy.
 As a result, the line becomes more noticeable in the fourth or fifth month of pregnancy.

 This small external change isn’t harmful in any way for pregnant women.
 Likewise, according to a study published by the University of Guayaquil in 2016, it’s important to perform ultrasounds and be aware of it.
 If you want to know what beauty hides behind the linea nigra, we invite you to keep reading.

 Beliefs about the linea nigra

-However, we want to say that even though there are some cases where the indication turned out the be true, there is absolutely no scientific support proving the relationship between the linea nigra and a baby’s gender.
-It’s simply hearsay that spread far and wide many years ago.
+However, we want to say that, even though there are some cases where the indication turned out the be true, there’s absolutely no scientific support proving the relationship between the linea nigra and a baby’s gender.
+In fact, it’s simply hearsay that spread far and wide many years ago.
 However, you can take it into account if you want.

 Also see: Pregnancy After 35

 We want to start off by saying that you can’t completely prevent the line from appearing.
 You can, however, follow all the right steps to take care of your skin during pregnancy, which will minimize stretchmarks.

 For this reason, if you follow your gynecologist’s guidelines and apply the following tips, you could contribute to maintaining healthy skin during the nine months of pregnancy: